 There are Christian schools that have that ‘feel’ to them.
 They are tangibly different to stage three and below schools and it can be challenging to explain why.
 In Stage four schools, what is taught is modelled.
 What is preached is practised.
 Students not only understand that they are a son or daughter of the Most High God, but they are treated like they are a son or daughter of the Most High God.
 Even in the most trying of circumstances.

 Without question, shifting the culture and practice of a Christian School from ‘talking about Jesus’ to ‘modelling Jesus’ requires a significant effort.

-Often as teachers, we have our ‘teacher’ way of teaching, and loving the most broken student just as much as the most ‘normal’ student is not something we learn about through studying most educational books.
-It is, however, something learnt through studying the Scriptures and the life of Christ.
+Often, as teachers, we have our ‘teacher’ way of teaching, and loving the most broken student just as much as the most ‘normal’ student is not something we learn about through studying most educational books.
+It is, however, something learned through studying the Scriptures and the life of Christ.

 In these schools, we find a very authentic expression of Christianity for students.
 The unconditional sense of belonging and respect creates emotions and experiences of real Christianity that lead students to lifelong journeys with Christ.

 On a side note.
 Ironically, the best Christian teachers in a secular education system personify this in their secular classrooms.
 They cannot talk about Jesus, but they can model Him.
 In such circumstances, they outwork St Francis’, ‘at all times preach the Gospel, and if you need to use words’.